-- The gray and colored 183 lines on the right picture match the red lines on the picture on p.
-65. 184 - These lines cut the picture into "triangles".
+- $\bullet$ The gray and colored lines on the right picture match the red lines on the picture on p.
+75. - These lines cut the picture into "triangles".
 Every such triangle matches a red-sided triangle which on the picture on p.
-65 is made out of 6 "yellow elementary tiles". - For any two of these triangles, there is a Lobachevsky-rotation or Lobachevsky-translation sending one to the other (one can even send a given corner to a given corner).
-In other words, in Lobachevsky geometry these triangles have the same shape and the same size.
-185 - Ignore the gray lines.
+75 is made out of 6 "yellow elementary tiles". - For any two of these triangles, there is a Lobachevsky-rotation or Lobachevsky-translation sending one to the other (one can even send a given corner to a given corner).
+In other words, in Lobachevsky geometry these triangles have the same shape and the same size. - Ignore the gray lines.
 Then the colored lines cut the picture into 6-sided pieces having 2 red sides, 2 green and 2 blue.
 Each piece is made of 4 triangles. - These larger pieces are also the same shape and the same size (in Lobachevsky sense).

-&lt;sup>182As we discuss it in the section on p.
-73, there are several different analogues.
+&lt;sup>210 As we discuss it in the section on p.
+83, there are several different analogues.
 Until then, it is enough to say that here we consider the "smallest useful" collection of symmetries.

-&lt;sup>183Here and below "colored lines" means "non-gray" lines.
+Here and below "colored lines" means "non-gray" lines.

-&lt;sup>184For this and other matches below, it is better to Lobachevsky-move the picture on p.
-65 ("squeeze it to the left").
+&lt;sup>212 For this and other matches below, it is better to Lobachevsky-move the picture on p.
+75 ("squeeze it to the left").

-&lt;sup>185Well, the Lobachevsky geometry is not scaling-invariant: if shapes match, the size should also match!
+Well, the Lobachevsky geometry is not scaling-invariant: if shapes match, the size should also match!